 - AC, Three Phase, Line to Neutral Voltage: I(A) = 60 W / (3 × 0.7 × 220 V) = 0.13 A

-When it comes to watts to amperes, instead of using pen and pencil, or applying the formula manually with a calculator, it is recommended employing our converter in the next section.
+When it comes to watts to amperes, instead of using pen and pencil, or applying the formula manually with a calculator, it is recommended employing our converter.

 Watts to Amps Calculator

 Using our watts to amps calculator is straightforward: Insert the power in watts, then fill in the voltage.
-If you have a direct current, then you can hit the convert button now.
+If you have a direct current, then you already have the result.

 In case of AC, you must choose the number of phases and the power factor (PF).
 If you have an alternating current system with 3 phases, then the voltage type is required.